jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Macro name to call when pooping filament.
 Using the default AFC_POOP macro
 #    will call the macro defined in `Poop.cfg`.
 You can replace this with a
 #    custom macro name if you have a different pooping method or tool.
+#    Please note that the only valid parameter for the AFC_POOP macro is
+#    `purge_length`, which defines the length of filament to purge.

 # Kick Settings
 kick: True